gdbing/skinny_trie/README.md

 # skinny_trie

-A trie which spends processing time during insertion to optimize speed and space efficiency at lookup time.
+A trie which spends processing time during insertion to optimize speed and space efficiency at lookup.

 CLI usage:
 make init